CrunchyData/crunchy-katacoda/postgresql-devel/basics/basicdatatype/04-date.md

 * `date` - stores only the date, with no time of the day
 * `time` - stores only the time of day without the date
 * `timestamp` - stores both the date and time
-* `interval` - stores an interval of a specified measure of time, is useful for _relative_ times
+* `interval` - stores an interval of a specified measure of time, and is useful for _relative_ times

 These types can be defined with _options_: